 China's (Painful) Transition from Relation‐Based to Rule‐Based Governance: When and How, Not If and Why

-Research Findings/Insights: I discuss this question based on theoretical and empirical evidences and conclude that, first, from cost/benefit and social justice perspectives, China must complete the transition; second, the cultural heritage is not the main obstacle to the transition, for the main obstacle is the powerful political force that has been deeply entrenched in and benefited from the relation-based system.
+Research Findings/Insights.
+I discuss this question based on theoretical and empirical evidence and conclude that, first, from cost/benefit and social justice perspectives, China must complete the transition; second, cultural heritage is not the main obstacle to the transition, for the main obstacle is the powerful political forces that have been deeply entrenched in and benefited from the relation‐based system.

-Theoretical/Academic Implications: I distinguish the governance environment at the national level and the governance choice at the organizational and individual level.
-The governance environment — the set of dominant political, economic, social and cultural institutions — facilitates and constrains the choice of the mode of governance (e.g., rule-based versus relation-based).
+Theoretical/Academic Implications.
+I distinguish between the governance environment at the national level and the governance choice at the organizational and individual levels.
+The governance environment – the set of dominant political, economic, social, and cultural institutions – facilitates and constrains the choice of the mode of governance (e.g., rule‐based versus relation‐based).

-Practitioner/Policy Implications: The Chinese government officials must realize the inevitability of the transition and the dire consequences of not completing it and take initiative to pursue the transition peacefully.
-For businesses, they must realize that the relation-based way may be in decline and prepared to embrace the rule-based way.
+Practitioner/Policy Implications.
+Chinese government officials must realize the inevitability of the transition and the dire consequences of not completing it and take initiative to pursue the transition peacefully.
+For businesses, they must realize that the relation‐based way may be in decline and must be prepared to embrace the rule‐based way.